Admin Onboarding: Understanding Workstreams

 What This Gives You

-The workstream data model is extremely powerful for progress tracking and multi-dimensional visibility across the entire organization, allowing you to identify what's working well and what might be a potential issue before there's a problem.
+The workstream data model is extremely powerful for progress tracking and multi-dimensional visibility across the entire organization.

-Organizing work in workstreams gives you the ability to report at the workstream level (up, down, and across all workstreams), as well as by teams and individuals.
+Organizing work in workstreams gives you the ability to report at the workstream level (up, down, and across all workstreams).

-Later, when we assign people to the work, we will be defining how work gets done.
+Later, when we assign people to the work, we will be defining how work gets done so that you can report by the work item hierarchy for teams and individuals.

 You can view where your Workstreams will eventually be populated by clicking on Workstreams (1) in the left navigation bar.
 The workstreams panel will open.
 (2) Core Workstreams will show in the far left pane.
 (3) ****